Austin Riley Player Props: Braves vs. Marlins

 Austin Riley At The Plate

-- Riley is batting .268 with three doubles, four home runs and 12 walks.
+- Riley is batting .271 with three doubles, five home runs and 14 walks.

+- Among the qualified hitters in MLB, he ranks 67th in batting average, 50th in on-base percentage, and 47th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.